hapytex/django-antipatterns/antipatterns/signals.md

 # Why is it a problem?

-Signals have a variety of problems and unforseen consequences.
+Signals have a variety of problems and unforeseen consequences.
 In the below sections, we list a few.

 ## Signals can be circumvented